Skip to Content

 Why is it important to reduce scope 3 emissions

 Some 75% of the emissions generated by all businesses fall under scope 3.
-So while tackling scope 1 and 2 remains important, it is clear that if businesses are committed to really reducing their overall carbon footprint, they must pay attention also to their value chains.
+So while tackling scope 1 and 2 emissions remains important, it is clear that if businesses are committed to really reducing their overall carbon footprint, they must pay attention also to their value chains.

 Doing so makes good business sense: by becoming a link in the value chain that helps other businesses reduce their scope 3 emissions and meet climate targets, companies also become more attractive to sustainability-minded consumers, as well as investors.